maniacx/Battery-Health-Charging/.github/README.md

 '/sys/devices/platform/lg-laptop/battery_care_limit'
 ```
 ### Samsung
-* 2 preset Full capacity and Maximum Life Span mode set at 100% and 80%.
+* 2 preset Full capacity and Maximum Life Span mode set at 100% and 80%(85% in some model).
 Fixed threshold (not customizable).
 * Maximum Life Span mode is the what Samsung refers to as **smart charging mode**
 * This Extension supports Samsung laptops having the below path.
 ```bash